Privacy policy.

 The short version.

 Lattice does not collect, store, or transmit any data about you to any server we operate.
 Your messages live on your phone and on the phones of the people you sent them to.
 Your identity is generated on your phone and never leaves it.
-There is no Lattice account, no Lattice login, no Lattice cloud sync.
-There is no central place that holds your data because there is no central place at all.
+There is no Lattice account, no login, no cloud sync.
+Nothing holds your data centrally, because there is no central place at all.

 The longer version.